 Although it is advisable to seek professional guidance, the truth is no one will ever care about your money as much as you do.
 Take the time to learn about retirement planning and investing.

 Some suggestions: attend an investment class at the local community college, take an online investment class, read a book – or two or three, and use the internet to learn.
 You spent a significant amount of your life earning this money; now it’s time to learn how it will earn for you.

-Dana Anspach, CFP®, RMASM, has been the About.com Guide to MoneyOver55 since 2008.
-She is the founder of Sensible Money, LLC, and author of a book on retirement income planning.
+Dana Anspach, CFP®, RMASM, has been About.com's MoneyOver55 Expert since 2008.
+She is also the founder of Sensible Money, LLC.
 You can learn more about Dana's work in her bio.